aniruddhtilak/Class_objects/README.md

 3. End of the program.

-**D.Calender constructor-** determine whether a given year is a leap year or not.
+**D. Calender constructor-** determine whether a given year is a leap year or not.
 Algorithm:

 1. Create a class named 'calender':